IntentDev/TopArray/README.md

 # TopArray

-TopArray is a Python module designed to facilitate the interaction between Python-based tensor operations and TouchDesigner (TD) TOPs (Texture Operators).
-It provides a workflow for referencing CUDA memory from TOPs as tensors and for copying tensor data back to a script TOP.
+TopArray is a Python module designed to facilitate the interaction between Python-based tensor operations and TouchDesigner TOPs.
+It provides a workflow for referencing CUDA memory from TOPs as tensors and for copying tensor to a script TOP.

 ## Installation